 Eating well is one of the most fundamental and accessible ways of promoting good health and living well through cancer treatment and beyond.
-Our classes offer live instruction, simple, delicious, whole foods recipes, and research-based nutrition information by trained nutritional counselors and chefs.
+Our classes offer live instruction, simple and delicious whole foods recipes, and research-based nutrition information from trained nutritional counselors and chefs.

 From these principles, we explore an array of cooking options from simple, one-pot meals to vegetarian menus, ayurvedic foods, and beyond.
 Classes are open to anyone interested in learning about whole foods cooking.

 Upcoming Professional Oncology Culinary Training: